 - The history lessons taught to you in school will likely be incomplete, presenting you with only one perspective of the story.
 It's up to us as individuals to educate ourselves as to the true history of our nations.

-- The First Australian, Aboriginal people have showed incredible tenacity and fortitude as a people.
-They have survived great hardship forced child removal and assimilation.
+- The First Australians, Aboriginal people have showed incredible tenacity and fortitude as a people.
+They have survived great hardship, forced child removal and assimilation.
 They are a people who show great respect for their culture and traditions.
 We should honour their heritage and listen to their stories.